<?xml version="1.0" encoding="utf-8"?><?xml-stylesheet type="text/xsl" href="https://feeds.kottke.org/feed.xsl"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://kottke.org/13/06/play-companies-and-the-value-of-a-hard-days-work" />
+<link rel="alternate" type="text/html" href="https://kottke.org/26/06/room-tone" />

 <author>